apnadkarni/blt/doc/label.rst

 NOTES
 -----

-The label item does not perform anisomorphic scaling correctly as this would mean distorting the base font.
+The label item does not perform anisomorphic scaling (where x and y are scaled differently) correctly as this would mean distorting the base font.
 It will scale the rectangle background correctly, but the text will be scale to the maximum of the X and Y scales.

 EXAMPLE
 -------

-Let's say you have for PostScript files of four graphs which you want to tile two-by-two on a single page.
-Maybe you'd like to annotate the graphs by putting a caption at the bottom of each graph.

-Normally, you would have to resort to an external tool or write your own PostScript program.
-The **label** canvas item lets you do this through Tk's canvas widget.
-An **label** item displays an image (or rectangle) representing the encapsulated PostScript file.
-It also scales and translates the LABEL file when the canvas is printed.

 SEE ALSO
 --------